cyyeh/dog-breed-classifier-project/README.md

 - Users can know more about dog breeds and their information through taking photos or uploading photos.
 - Users can also directly use photos provided by the project to quickly play around.
-- Users can get top 3 dog breed prediction results with wikipedia links and english pronounciation.
+- Users can get top 3 dog breed prediction results with wikipedia links.
+- Users can learn English and Chinese at the same time.

 ## System Architecture